brentvollebregt/nitratine.net/posts/google-publisher-toolbar-please-copy-this-code/post.md

 ![Google Publisher Toolbar Asking the User to Copy the Code](/posts/google-publisher-toolbar-please-copy-this-code/message.png)

-After quite a bit of digging, I couldn't find any solutions to this problem which meant I had to give up or think about the problem.
-Of course I wanted to use this tool, so I thought about it.
+After quite a bit of digging, I couldn't find any solutions to this problem which meant I had to investigate the issue from the start.

 > Please note that these steps described in this post may not work for everyone.
-These are the steps I took and they seem reliable; however file names and contents can change.
+These are the steps I took and they seem reliable; however, file names and contents can change.

 My first thought was that something should be picking this code up automatically, in particular the Google Publisher Toolbar extension.
 Chrome extensions use JavaScript which can easily be viewed using some sort of extension viewer.

+## A Potentially Quick Solution
+While testing the method below, it appeared to me that this script was being executed too fast on page load.
+In some cases, I found that simply refreshing the page that asks you to copy the code out will trigger the script to run again and thus take the token.

+I cannot guarantee this method will have better accuracy than the last method but it's still worth a shot.

 ## Looking at the Source of the Extension
 There are a [few options](https://gist.github.com/paulirish/78d6c1406c901be02c2d) when trying to view a Chrome extensions source but I decided to take an online tool approach as it would streamline the process of extracting everything.
 I ended up using [robwu.nl/crxviewer/](https://robwu.nl/crxviewer/) which simply asks for the URL of a Chrome extension (plus some other options).

 ![Loading the Google Publisher Toolbar URL into the CRXViewer](/posts/google-publisher-toolbar-please-copy-this-code/crxviewer.png)

-Providing it the [URL of Google Publisher Toolbar on the Chrome Web Store](https://chrome.google.com/webstore/detail/google-publisher-toolbar/omioeahgfecgfpfldejlnideemfidnkc) and leaving all the other options as default, I then clicked "Open in this viewer" to view the extensions source.
+Providing it with the [URL of Google Publisher Toolbar on the Chrome Web Store](https://chrome.google.com/webstore/detail/google-publisher-toolbar/omioeahgfecgfpfldejlnideemfidnkc) and leaving all the other options as default, I then clicked "Open in this viewer" to view the source of the extension.

 ## Looking for what Should be Executed
-When the source first loads, it may appear that there are a lot of files, but many of them are translations for different languages.
-The best way to get a hint of what to look for, is to look at the `manifest.json` file.
+When the source first loads, it may appear to have a lot of files, but many of them are translations for different languages.
+The best way to get a hint of what to look for is to look at the `manifest.json` file.
 Viewing this file gives details like the name, version, icons and what scripts are run where; this is definitely the place for insight into what I was looking for.

-If you look back at the URL we were told to "**Please copy this code, switch to your application and paste it there:**" on, you would have notice that it followed something like `https://accounts.google.com/o/oauth2/approval/v2/approvalnativeapp?...` *(yours may be different)*; this is good to remember as this is where a JavaScript script should have picked up the token.
+If you look back at the URL we were told to "**Please copy this code, switch to your application and paste it there:**" on, you would have noticed that it followed something like `https://accounts.google.com/o/oauth2/approval/v2/approvalnativeapp?...` *(yours may be different)*; this is good to remember as this is where a JavaScript script should have picked up the token.

 In the `manifest.json` file, under the [`content_scripts`](https://developer.chrome.com/extensions/content_scripts) key is a list of objects that describe what files that run in the context of web pages at particular URLs.